AlvaroGS7/DevOpsLearning/GoogleCloud/concepts/concepts.md

 # What is Google Cloud Platform (GCP)

-Google Cloud Platform (GCP) provides an extensive array of services and capabilities designed to empower businesses and developers with innovative solutions.

-Delivered by Google, GCP furnishes a robust foundation for computing power, storage, networking, and databases.
+GCP furnishes a **robust foundation for computing power, storage, networking, and databases**.
 This platform facilitates the effortless creation, deployment, and management of applications through its globally distributed network of data centers.

-Through GCP, users can make virtual machines, diverse storage choices, and advanced networking features to construct a malleable and scalable infrastructure tailored to their requirements.
+Through GCP, users can **make virtual machines, diverse storage choices, and advanced networking features to construct a malleable and scalable infrastructure** tailored to their requirements.

-GCP offers managed database services, application solutions, cutting-edge artificial intelligence (AI) tools, and services for the Internet of Things (IoT).
+GCP **offers managed database services, application solutions, cutting-edge artificial intelligence (AI) tools, and services for the Internet of Things (IoT)**.
 These offerings empower organizations to leverage advanced technologies for driving innovation and fostering growth.

-One of GCP's core strengths is its steadfast dedication to security.
-It provides a suite of security services including Google Cloud Identity and Access Management (IAM), Cloud Web Security, and Google Cloud Key Management Service (KMS) to ensure robust security protocols.
+One of GCP's core strengths is its **steadfast dedication to security**.
+It provides a suite of security services including **Google Cloud Identity and Access Management (IAM), Cloud Web Security, and Google Cloud Key Management Service (KMS)** to ensure robust security protocols.

-Furthermore, GCP follows a consumption-based pricing model, enabling businesses to optimize expenditure by paying solely for the resources they utilize.

 The scalability, dependability, and cost-efficiency of GCP position it as an appealing choice for entities of all sizes, enabling them to seamlessly expand their infrastructure, enhance operational efficiency, and navigate the realms of digital transformation.

 # Most Common Concepts

-In this section, I'll introduce you to some of the fundamental concepts within Google Cloud Platform (GCP), which are essential for comprehending its core components and operational capabilities.
+In this section, I'll introduce you to some of the **fundamental concepts within Google Cloud Platform (GCP)**, which are essential for comprehending its core components and operational capabilities.
 These concepts lay the groundwork for effectively building and managing your cloud resources.

-For further assistance and in-depth information, you can refer to the official documentation available [here](https://cloud.google.com/docs).
+For further assistance and in-depth information, you can refer to the **official documentation** available [here](https://cloud.google.com/docs).